• Skip to primary navigation

 Cornbread Biscuits cut in squares.

 A Southern dinner isn’t complete without a side of cornbread or a buttery biscuit.
-Try these easy Buttermilk Cornbread Biscuits for the best of both worlds!
+Try these easy buttermilk cornmeal biscuits for the best of both worlds!
 They’re moist and fluffy with a great cornbread taste.

 A batch of cornbread biscuits cut on parchment papeer

-Cheese and butter combine to make a rich dense bread.
-However, my first batch was a little crumbly and I didn’t cook it quite long enough.
+Cheese and butter combine to make a rich dense bread that still manages to be light.
+When I first made these, my first batch was a little crumbly and I didn’t cook it quite long enough.
 Don’t worry, that didn’t keep us from eating them.
+The cornbread makes this different from all of my other biscuit recipes.

 The second time around, I increased the amount of buttermilk and let it cook about 10 minutes longer.
 They came out perfect!
 A hearty, slightly sweet, light and buttery cornbread recipe.
 Biscuit like, but with a cornmeal texture which gives the biscuits their memorable crunch as you bite into them.
 My family loves these, I’m confident yours will too.